jsks/czhttpd/README.md

 Simple http server written in 99.9% pure zsh

 ```
+$ ./czhttpd -h
-czhttpd [OPTIONS] <file or dir>
+Usage: czhttpd [OPTIONS] <file or dir>

+czhttpd - cloud's zsh http server

-- Options
+Options
-    -c :    Configuration file (default: ~/.config/czhttpd/conf/main.conf)
+    -c :    Config file location (default: ~/.config/czhttpd/main.conf)
+    -h :    Print this help message
     -p :    Port to bind to (default: 8080)
-    -h :    Print useless help message
-    -v :    Redirect logging to stdout
+    -v :    Redirect log messages to stdout

-If no file or directory is given, czhttpd defaults to serving the current directory
+If no file or directory is given, czhttpd defaults to serving
+the current directory.
 ```

 #### Dependencies
-None.
-However, if available, `file` is used for fallback mime-type support.
+`>=zsh-5.6`.
+If available, `file` is also used for fallback mime-type support.

 #### Features
-- Basic support for HTTP/1.1 (methods limited to HEAD, GET, POST)
+- Basic support for `HTTP/1.1` (methods limited to `HEAD`, `GET`, `POST`)
 - Dynamic directory listing with primitive caching
 - UTF-8 support
 - Multiple concurrent connections